{{org_field_logo}}

 12. Staff Training and Competency

-- Understanding autism and the spectrum of needs.
+- understanding autism, learning disability and the spectrum of needs and strengths

 13. Safeguarding and Advocacy